Astrac/astrac.github.io/_drafts/test-driven-game-of-life.md

 Looking at this code it is possible to appreciate how the Scala language puts some emphasis on being able to write nice domain specific languages within itself by using the richness of its syntax and abstractions.
 The `describe` and `it` nesting is provided by the `FunSpec` class while `should`, `be`, `equal` and `empty` are provided by the powerful `Matchers` trait.

 In a real-world scenario you may probably want to write more test cases for each functions, but what we have here cover the basics of what these functions should provide us.
-If we run the tests now this is what we will see:
+To run the test fire an sbt shell and give the `test` command as follows:

 ```
+> test
 [info] LifeSymTest:
 [info] LifeSym
 [info] - should correctly identify neighbouring coordinates *** FAILED ***